Coconut Curry

 Instructions

-- 1Cut the chicken into 1-inch pieces.
-Place in a large bowl.
-Top with the paprika, salt, curry powder, turmeric, and cayenne.
-Toss to coat, then set aside to marinade while you prep the remaining ingredients.
+- 1Cut the chicken thighs into 1-inch pieces.
+In a large bowl, toss with the paprika, curry powder, turmeric, and cayenne pepper until evenly coated.
+Set aside while you prep remaining ingredients.

-- 2Finely dice the yellow onion.
-Mince the garlic and ginger.
-Cut the bell pepper into thin slices, then cut the slices in half crosswise to make them a shorter.
+- 2Finely dice the onion, mince the garlic and ginger, and cut the bell pepper into thin slices, then halve crosswise.

-- 4Stir in the garlic and ginger.
-Cook, stirring constantly, until super fragrant, about 1 minute.
+- 4Stir in the minced garlic and ginger.
+Cook over medium-low heat for 1–2 minutes, stirring constantly, until fragrant.

-- 8Stir the lime juice and half of the cilantro.
-Taste and adjust seasoning as desired.
+- 7Remove from heat and stir in the fresh lime juice and half of the cilantro.
+Taste and adjust seasoning as needed.

 Nutrition — Per Serving